Anisotropic Boltzmann-Gibbs dynamics of strongly magnetized Vlasov-Fokker-Planck equations: Introduction

 \section{Introduction}

-In the present contribution we are interested in understanding on long-term scales interactions between oscillations and dissipative mechanisms when the latter are not the dominant effect and the long-time scale is chosen to match natural times scales of the averaged evolution arising from strong oscillations.
+In the present contribution, we are interested in understanding interactions between oscillations and dissipative mechanisms when the latter are not the dominant effects.
 We are essentially motivated by the modeling of a strongly magnetized, weakly collisional three-dimensional plasma.
-Yet our analysis indicates that even with strong but non dominant collisions the presence of a strong magnetic field would essentially prevent the classical Maxwell-Boltzmann/Gibbs regime resulting from entropy dissipation from happening.